mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-client-library.md

 }
 ```

-Don't worry if you are not familiar with how CSS style definition works in detail, it is sufficient to understand that the `div` where this class is used in the Nomad Display Page, will appear as vertical space with a height selected based on the height of the font used in the `body` to support the Legacy DDS full Terminal definition.
+Don't worry if you are not familiar with how CSS style definition works in detail, it is sufficient to understand that the `div` where this class is used in the Display Page, will appear as vertical space with a height selected based on the height of the font used in the `body` to support the Legacy DDS full Terminal definition.

 > Note: standard HTML may be added later between these div Rows.
 The intent is to start with the vertical space a Terminal would use.